Editorial Board & IBAN

 “Merleau-Ponty and Hallucination”, American Imago, vol. 72, Summer 2015/2, pp. 177-196.
 “Dying for a signifier”, DIVISION/Review, A Quarterly Psychoanalytic Forum, 12, Summer 2015, pp. 27-8.
 What Are Perversions?
 (London: Karnac Books, 2016). [firstname.lastname@example.org]

-Fernando Castrillón is a practicing candidate psychoanalyst and member of the Lacanian School of Psychoanalysis in San Francisco, California.
-He is Associate Professor in the School of Professional Psychology and the Interim Somatic Psychology Director at the California Institute of Integral Studies (CIIS).
-He is also the founding director of The Clinic Without Walls, an innovative psychotherapy clinic serving working poor and immigrant communities in San Francisco.
-He earned a Master in Sociology from the University of California where he was a National Science Foundation Graduate Research Fellow, and a Doctorate in Clinical Psychology from CIIS and is a licensed clinical psychologist.
+Fernando Castrillón is a practicing psychoanalyst and faculty of the Lacanian School of Psychoanalysis in San Francisco, California.
+He is Professor in the School of Professional Psychology at the California Institute of Integral Studies (CIIS).
+Dr. Castrillon is also the founding director of The Clinic Without Walls, an innovative psychotherapy clinic serving working poor and immigrant communities in San Francisco.
+He is an Associate Editor of the European journal of Psychoanalysis.
+Dr. Castrillon earned a Master in Sociology from the University of California where he was a National Science Foundation Graduate Research Fellow, and a Doctorate in Clinical Psychology from CIIS and is a licensed clinical psychologist.
+He is author of a book and various articles and chapters in both Spanish and English.
+He is currently writing a multi-volume book on psychoanalysis in California.
+Home page: www.drcastrillon.com.
+Phone: (510)-295-4711. [email@example.com]

 Cristiana Cimino, MD, psychiatrist and psychoanalyst, with a Freudian and Lacanian training.
 She practices in Rome.
 She is Associate Member of the Italian Psychoanalytic Society, SPI (IPA).
 She is a member of the Institute of Advanced Studies in Psychoanalysis (ISAP).
 She has been co-editor of the European Journal of Psychoanalysis.
 She has long worked on the thought of the psychoanalyst Elvio Fachinelli.
 She has published several texts on specialized journals, in various languages, including Italian and English.